 -16.87" IVB (Induced Vertical Break)

--10.95" HB (Horizontal Break)Spin it if ya got it! 🤢#Razorbacks @PitchingNinja pic.twitter.com/81YyNUKQ4C
+-10.95" HB (Horizontal Break)Spin it if ya got it! đ¤˘#Razorbacks @PitchingNinja pic.twitter.com/81YyNUKQ4C

 — Harrison Cordell Fant (@Fantavious9) June 16, 2025

-Will Thompson of Prospects Live also noted that Wood’s fastball was still reaching 97-98 mph in the ninth inning.
+Will Thompson of Prospects Live also noted that Woodâs fastball was still reaching 97-98 mph in the ninth inning.

 A performance for the ages for Gage Wood, tossing the third no-hitter in MCWS history.
 19 strikeouts, zero walks, allowing just two HBP.
 His fastball was still 97-98 MPH in the 9th and was invisible at the top of the strike zone all night long.
-29 whiffs on the day, a performance… https://t.co/N4VHZgv9wZ
+29 whiffs on the day, a performance⌠https://t.co/N4VHZgv9wZ

 — Will Thompson (@will_thompson33) June 16, 2025

-For the season, Wood is now 4-1 with a 3.82 ERA in 10 starts.
-He has thrown 37.2 innings, allowing 27 hits, 16 earned runs, five home runs, and seven walks while striking out 69.
+Wood is now 4-1 for the 2025 season with his ERA at 3.82 in 10 starts, throwing 37.2 innings, allowing 27 hits, 16 earned runs, five home runs, seven walks, and striking out 69 batters.Â

-Arkansas, now 49-14 and ranked No. 3 in the nation, will face the loser of No. 6 LSU vs. No. 15 UCLA on June 17 at 7 p.m.
-EDT in the second elimination game.
+Arkansas with their overall record at 49-14 and No. 3 in the country will play the loser of No. 15 UCLA and No. 6 LSU on June 17 at 7 p.m.
+EDT in the second elimination game.Â

-⛈️ https://t.co/TaWNawJJBQ#MCWS pic.twitter.com/yMQYtHZFeM
+âď¸ https://t.co/TaWNawJJBQ#MCWS pic.twitter.com/yMQYtHZFeM

 — NCAA Baseball (@NCAABaseball) June 17, 2025